A letter from Pina Albo

 Events over the last several years have served as a powerful reminder of the importance of acting responsibly, protecting our social fabric and the natural environment.
 Hamilton has a rich history of social and corporate responsibility, as well as a commitment to environmental sustainability.
 Since our inception, we have acted responsibly and collaborated with others who share our goals of accelerating and improving our industry, and our employees have rallied behind programmes aimed at serving the communities in which we live and work.

 We’re building a global, diversified, specialty insurance and reinsurance company that embraces data science and technology on both sides of the balance sheet to create superior shareholder value over the long term.
-In pursuit of this goal, we uphold four guiding principles that shape the way we build our team, the way we work and, ultimately, the way we will prosper.
+In pursuit of this goal, we uphold four values that shape the way we build our team, the way we work and, ultimately, the way we will prosper.

 Be smart.
 Be sensible.
 Be open.
 Be more.